 For arborists and public officials, all forms of extension outreach and education must be utilized to effectively disseminate EWP health and management information.
 Increasingly, online platforms are being utilized for extension outreach and education aimed at professional practitioners (Barton, et al., 2017; Robinson & Poling, 2017).
 The impetus behind this increased use of online formats is varied, but includes: (i) enhanced ability to reach a wider and younger group of stakeholders; (ii) increased use and familiarity with technology among professionals; (iii) growing costs and time associated with creating printed materials and implementing in-person seminars, and; (iv) flexibility in how and when education materials can be utilized.
 These online platforms include social media (e.g. FaceBook, Instagram and Twitter, etc.), online newsletters and listservs, live webinars, and recorded video (e.g. YouTube channels).
 These formats have allowed extension personnel to expand their exposure to stakeholders that prefer online learning modes (Guldin, 2018).
 Additionally, online formats can complement traditional forms of communication, like peer-reviewed journals, in-person seminars and hands-on training workshops.
 The COVID-19 pandemic has only accelerated this transition to online learning as in-person meetings have been drastically reduced.
 The lack of in-person seminars and training workshops has hindered the ability of practitioners to obtain both continuing education credits (CEUs) and pesticide credits necessary to maintain applicator licenses.
 Established extension webinar series have slowly cultivated a growing audience with a wide geographic viewership (Dettenmaier & Locklear, 2018) and have been poised to capture stakeholders seeking education and outreach.

 USDA RREA-EFF funding will support the development of the EWPMI.
-There will be a symposium on “Developing Priorities for Eastern White Pine Health and Management” in March 2022.
+There will be a symposium on “Synthesis of Knowledge and Developing Priorities for Eastern White Pine Health and Management” in March 2022.
 Topics will include health issues, management of EWP in natural systems, and management of EWP at the rural/urban interface.
 Speakers will be experts on EWP health and professionals who have extensive experience in managing EWP.
 Twelve speakers will be invited, and the lodging and food expenses will be paid.
 Speakers will be expected to submit a paper with their talk, and papers will be published in a proceedings by the University of Maine Center for Research on Sustainable Forests (CRSF).
 Speakers will be invited to talk on white pine weevil and scale, white pine blister rust, Caliciopsis canker, white pine needle damage, white pine decline, common shade tree issues, shelterwood management of EWP, group selection management of EWP, use of fire in management of EWP, low density management of EWP, and shade tree management of EWP.
 Stakeholders will have the opportunity to provide feedback on the priorities on what knowledge is most needed for EWP management and the most preferred modes for outreach.
 Symposium participants will be given a survey at the conclusion that will ask for feedback on evaluations.
 The stakeholders can indicate which information is most helpful in their jobs of working with landowners, and in what format the information should be presented for training and for landowner education.